Voightt/OverwatchStats/README.md

 Standard Deviation (win rate)
 These calculations also help determine the conclusion for the question that was proposed.

+To see the project's final paper and presentation that was used, please see the two .pdf files in the "main" branch.

 ---------------------------------------------------------------
 Works Cited
 "MasterOverwatch Data."
 MasterOverwatch, MasterOverwatch.com, masteroverwatch.com.
 Accessed 14 Apr.
 2018.
 Table.